Pot-pourri is a mixture of long lasting scented dried herbs and flowers that are used to bring fragrance and perfume to a room.

 Summer flowers for posy making here at TARA

-This is a beautiful posy my friend made with flowers from TARA last Christmas when we caught up for a drink.
+This is a beautiful posy my friend made with flowers from Tara Springs last Christmas when we caught up for a drink.
 It includes a large red poppy in the centre, with pyrethrum, dried poppy seed heads, lavender, cornflowers, sweet peas, queen annes lace and yarrow.

 My Friends Healing Posy made with flowers from my garden.